-The following discussion details what data were used for each step in Table 2-1 to determine national and state-level FFC emissions.
-Appendix A Table A-1 in the "FCC CO2" Tab provides more details on where state-level data were used directly and where other data were used to make adjustments to disaggregate national numbers across fuel types and sectors for each of the steps identified.
+The following discussion details what data were used for each step in Table 2-2 to determine national- and state-level FFC emissions.
+Appendix A, Table A-1 in the "State FCC CO2" Tab, provides more details on where state-level data were used directly and where other data were used to make adjustments to disaggregate national numbers across fuel types and sectors for each of the steps identified.

+2.1.1.2.2.
 Step 1: Determine Total Fuel Consumption by Fuel Type and Sector

-As discussed above, national-level data on fuel supply/consumption comes from EIA's national energy balance in the MER.
-Because not all fuel supplied/consumed directly results in GHG emissions or could be included as part of other emissions reporting in the national Inventory, adjustments have to be made as shown above and described in the following steps. state-level energy data are available from the EIA's State Energy Data System (SEDS).
-Those data are broken out by fuel type and sector (residential, commercial, industrial, transportation, and electric power) and are available for the years 1960-2019 (EIA 2021b).
+As discussed above, national-level data on fuel supply/consumption comes from EIA's MER.
+Because not all fuel supplied/consumed directly results in GHG emissions, or it could be included as part of other emissions reporting in the national Inventory, adjustments have to be made as shown above in Table 2-2 and described in the following steps.
+State-level energy data are available from EIA's State Energy Data System (SEDS).
+Those data are broken out by fuel type and sector (residential, commercial, industrial, transportation, and electric power) and are available for the years 1960-2021 (EIA 2023b).
 SEDS estimates energy consumption using data from surveys of energy suppliers that report consumption, sales, or distribution of energy at the state level.
-Most of the SEDS estimates rely directly on collected state-level consumption data.
-For example, SEDS uses statelevel sales survey data and other proxies of consumption to allocate the national petroleum product supplied totals to the states.
-The sums of the state estimates equal the national totals as closely as possible for each energy type and end-use sector, and energy consumption estimates are generally comparable to the national statistics in EIA's MER because both datasets rely largely on the same survey returns for producers and consumers.
+Most SEDS estimates rely directly on collected state-level consumption data.
+For example, SEDS uses state-level sales survey data and other proxies of consumption to allocate the national petroleum product supplied totals to the states.
+The sums of the state estimates equal the national totals as closely as possible for each energy type and end-use sector, and energy consumption estimates are generally comparable to the national statistics in EIA's MER because both data sets rely largely on the same survey returns for producers and consumers.

-However, the totals across all states (and the District of Columbia) from SEDS do not always match the U.S. total energy data used in the national Inventory, which is based on the EIA November 2020 MER estimates (EIA 2020).
-The main differences are for coal and natural gas and primarily in the industrial sector, as shown in Figure 2-2.
+However, the totals across all states (and the District of Columbia) from SEDS do not always match the U.S. total energy data used in the national Inventory, which is based on the EIA February 2023 MER estimates (EIA 2023b).
+The main differences are for coal and natural gas and primarily in the industrial sector, as shown in Figure 2-2 below.
 For coal, there are differences in both energy content and short tons, but the differences are not consistent across time or sectors.
 For natural gas, the difference is mainly in the energy content.
 The reason for the differences is that SEDS uses state-level energy content conversion factors for coal and natural gas, while the MER uses national-level conversion factors.
-This sometimes causes the sums of the SEDS states to be different than the MER values.
-Although the percentage differences are not large (max 5.4% and 1.5% for coal and natural gas, respectively, in the industrial sector), they cause noticeable differences when comparing emissions totals across all states to national totals, especially by sector.
+These different calculations sometimes cause the sums of the SEDS states to be different than the MER values.
+Although the percentage differences are not large (max 5.2% for coal and 1.4% for natural gas in the industrial sector), they cause noticeable differences when comparing emissions totals across all states to national totals, especially by sector.